javascript-tutorial/en.javascript.info/1-js/8-more-functions/03-closure/2-counter-object-independent/solution.md

-Both nested functions are created within the same Lexical Environment.
+Surely it will work just fine.

-So they share the same `count`:
+Both nested functions are created within the same outer Lexical Environment, so they share access to the same `count` variable:

 ```js run
 function Counter() {